jetchechury/SMU_Assignments/Unit_02_VBA/README.md

   * Ticker symbol

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Conditional formatting was added that highlighted a positive change in green and a negative change in red.

-* The result should look as follows.

 ![moderate_solution](Images/moderate_solution.png)